-A new list of clinical categories for hospital treatment will be introduced from 2019.
+A new list of clinical categories for hospital treatment was introduced from April 2019.

-To make it easier for everyday Australians to understand, a new list of clinical categories for hospital cover will be mandatory for all insurers.
+To make it easier for everyday Australians to understand, a new list of clinical categories for hospital cover is now mandatory for all insurers.

 What does this mean?

-Private health insurers will be required to use standard clinical categories across all documentation and across all platforms.
-These clinical categories will be introduced from 1 April 2019.
+Private health insurers are required to use standard clinical categories across all documentation and across all platforms.
+These clinical categories have been introduced from 1 April 2019.
 The Clinical Definitions Working Group, established by the Private Health Ministerial Advisory Committee, has developed a list of standard clinical categories which is consumer-friendly, easy to understand and designed to cover all services.
 Consumer testing has been done to ensure that the list of clinical categories is appropriate for use by consumers.

 Details of the clinical categories are in the Private Health Insurance (Reforms) Amendment Rules 2018 and are in the table attached below.

 Why is this important?